-“He views running newspapers as a conscientious enterprise,” journalism professor Cheng Jim-ming (鄭貞銘) said about Lin Rung San (林榮三), founder of the Taipei Times and its sister newspaper, the Chinese-language Liberty Times, in his book titled A Century of Journalists.
+“He views running newspapers as a conscientious enterprise,” journalism professor Cheng Jim-ming (鄭貞銘) said about Rong San Lin (林榮三), founder of the Taipei Times and its sister newspaper, the Chinese-language Liberty Times, in his book titled A Century of Journalists.

 Throughout his life, Lin had always stood by this credo, leading his employees by example.

 Lin died yesterday afternoon of a tumor-induced cardiopulmonary failure.
 He was 76 years old.

 Photo: Sean Chao, Taipei Times